alexandrelevada/ParametricPCA/README.md

 # ParametricPCA
 Parametric PCA for unsupervised metric learning

-Python implementationfor the method proposed in the paper:
+Python implementation for the method proposed in the paper:

 Levada, A. L. M. "Parametric PCA for unsupervised metric learning", Pattern Recognition Letters, 2020. (to appear)